RichardCoffee/privacy-my-way/README.md

 ### 1.3.0 - not yet released
 * Enhancement:  added pot file, with en_US.po file.
 * Enhancement:  added data deletion option.6
+* Upgrade:  moved files in assets/ to more correct vendors/
 * Bugfix:  added check for multisite when deactivating/uninstalling

 ### 1.2.0